 Game development and virtual production studios use game engines to create the unbelievable.
 But with game engines— like Unreal Engine or Unity — project assets are stored as large binaries.
 To efficiently collaborate on and manage these assets, version control systems need to treat them differently than other file types.

 Most version control companies cannot manage these binary files.
-But Perforce Helix Core — the version control standard for game and media — is known for being able to manage binary assets and with the speed teams need to move fast.
-It is important to set up Helix Core to handle binaries correctly.
+But Perforce P4 (formerly Helix Core) — the version control standard for game and media — is known for being able to manage binary assets and with the speed teams need to move fast.
+It is important to set up P4 to handle binaries correctly.
 Read this blog to learn how to manage binary assets by creating a Perforce typemap.

 Feel free to read along or jump to the section that interests you the most.